Pilea Q&A: 5 Common Questions Answered

 3. Why are my Pilea’s leaves turning yellow?

-If a Pilea’s outside or bottom leaves are turning yellow, it means that they are ageing.
+If a Pilea’s outside or bottom leaves are turning yellow, it means that they are aging.
 They can be safely removed or just left to fall off naturally.

 If the younger leaves are turning yellow, it could mean that your Pilea is being overwatered.
 Let the soil dry out in between waterings, and you should see the leaves regain their nice green color.